heikestein/heikestein.gihub.io/pages/cv.md

 ### Short version

+2025 - : Principal investigator at the Institute for Intelligent Systems and Robotics, Sorbonne Université (CNRS, chargée de recherche)

 2020 - 24: Postdoc at ENS Paris in Alex Cayco-Gajic's lab (EMBO fellow)

 2016 - 20: PhD in Computational Neuroscience at IDIBAPS Barcelona in Albert Compte's lab (Marie Sklodowska-Curie & la Caixa fellow)